Arty2/debtron/index.md

 published: true
 ---

+## Order yours today
+We’re feverishly working towards a crowdfunding campaign, so make sure to [**Like us on Facebook**](https://www.facebook.com/debtron) for our latest news.
+Nevertheless, in case of imminent elections, we invite you to contact our sales department at [info@debtron.xyz](mailto:info@debtron.xyz?subject=SHUT%20UP%20AND%20TAKE%20MY%20MONEY) for a private product trial.—

 ## The Debtron method
 *Debtron* is a state of the art integrated mechanism in compliance with the *OCDE Toolkit*, particularly effective in the rationalization and deflation of national debt.
 It is an essential apparatus aimed at all accredited, aspiring and industrious politicians and legislators.